FabianSieper/countDots/README.md

 ### Show final image

 To automatically view the final image, which contains marked dots, set the parameter `showFinalImage` to _true_.
 By default the value _false_ is set.
+However, it should be kept in mind, that showing the image at the end lowers the performance of the program.

 ### Overlay original image